-Tender, pan-roasted carrots are glazed with a sweet and and savory glaze made from maple, orange, and garlic, for a simple side dish recipe.
+Glazed Carrots: Tender, pan-roasted carrots are glazed with a sweet and savory glaze made from maple, orange, and garlic, for a simple side dish recipe.

-Crispy, crunchy and finished with a rich glaze, this is the BEST way to eat cooked Brussels sprouts!
+Oven Roasted Brussels Sprouts: Crispy, crunchy, and finished with a rich glaze, this is the BEST way to eat cooked Brussels sprouts!

-Homemade is always best–especially when it is bursting with cinnamon and orchard fresh apples.
+Homemade Applesauce: Homemade is always best--especially when it is bursting with cinnamon and orchard-fresh apples.

-This easy side dish adds so much flavor to your holiday feast and is the perfect compliment to leftover turkey sandwiches.
+Citrus Spiked Cranberry Sauce: This easy side dish adds so much flavor to your holiday feast and is the perfect complement to leftover turkey sandwiches.

 These Thanksgiving Salad Recipes are seasonal salads that add some welcome freshness to your Thanksgiving meal.

-This will be your new favorite salad EVER–pinky, promise!
+Brussels Sprout Salad: This will be your new favorite salad EVER--pinky, promise!
 And it is made with only 5 ingredients in 5 minutes!

-The Pumpkin Vinaigrette is the STAR of this dish!
-In fact Llz says, YUM!
+Harvest Quinoa Salad: The Pumpkin Vinaigrette is the STAR of this dish!
+In fact, Liz says, YUM!
 Such a perfect fall salad.
 I love getting pumpkin flavors in the dressing rather than just the salad!
 So perfect!

-These easy rolls and breads are perfect for mopping yo your gravy and mashed potatoes.
+These easy rolls and bread are perfect for mopping yo your gravy and mashed potatoes.
 But they also make the perfect vessel for leftover turkey sandwiches as well.

-One ingredient makes world of difference in making fluffy, tender rolls.
+Whole Wheat Rolls: One ingredient makes the world of difference in making fluffy, tender rolls.

-Whether serving on the side of your Thanksgiving meal, or using for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.
+Cranberry Walnut Bread: Whether served on the side of your Thanksgiving meal or used for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.